Canada: Taking road and highway congestion seriously

 CPCS experts help the Canadian Automobile Association (CAA) combat highway congestion by identifying top traffic bottlenecks in Canada.

-That’s why CAA chose CPCS to identify and rank Canada’s top bottlenecks as a first step to find a solution to this complex economic and environmental problem.
+As such, CAA chose CPCS to identify and rank Canada’s top bottlenecks as a first step to find a solution to this complex economic and environmental problem.

 Turns out that Canada’s worst bottlenecks combine for just 65 km.
 Yet, they waste a total of 11.5 million hours and enough fuel to fill nine Olympic pools per year.